aauss/EventEpi/README.md

 A tool to extract the most important entites from a epidemiological text and to analyze them.

 ## Scraper
 A scraper for [WHO DONs](https://www.who.int/csr/don/en/) is there.
-One for ProMed is in progress
+One for ProMed is in progress.

 ## Annotator
 The script annotator uses EpiTator to annotate a string.
 It extracts the most important entities such as geonames,